Temple Farm Fishery

-Situated just 200 yards from two local pubs in the village of Wolvey, Temple Farm and Dave’s Pool is ideal for those who enjoy a refresher after a hard day’s fishing.
+Situated just 200 yards from two local pubs in the village of Wolvey, Temple Farm is ideal for those who enjoy a refresher after a hard day’s fishing.
 The fishery is also close to several good quality inns which serve a variety of food.

 Delightfully matured and set is quiet and peaceful countryside on the outskirts of the village of Wolvey, Dave’s Pool is a well-established water offering about 31 pegs which give access to open water, fishing the margins or fishing to the tree-clad island.